FontBureau/TypeRoof/docs/development/live.md

   * Creates an [`iframe`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe]) to load the `Receiver`.
   * In the `Receiver` the `Adapter` is accessed using the [`window.parent`](https://developer.mozilla.org/en-US/docs/Web/API/Window/parent) property.
-  * The `Adapter` can visually disappear and create a seamless user experience.
+  * The `Adapter` can create a seamless user experience, disappearing visually by displaying the `iframe` full screen in the foreground.

 ### Messages